 CNC Wiring: What I Thought Was a Good Idea

-I had neatly done all my wiring using old style computer serial leads and plugs (technically called a DE-9 D-Subminiature connector I learnt) and my little control boxes made from wine boxes.
+I had neatly done all my wiring using old-style computer serial leads and plugs (technically called a DE-9 D-Subminiature connector).

-The serial connectors have nine pins so I was using four for the two stepper motor coils and the remainder for end-stops switches etc. and future proofing.
-I had even devised a cunning way to avoid soldering using jumper wires: It was all about avoiding soldering as I hate it.
+The serial connectors have nine pins so I was using four for the two stepper motor coils and the remainder for end-stops switches etc. I had even devised a cunning way to avoid soldering using jumper wires: It was all about avoiding soldering as I hate it.

 I did everything very neatly and I was quite pleased with myself until I got everything working and powered up.
 The plastic insulator on my stepper motor power wires started to melt and smoke.